slbotcontrol/LifeBotsControlPanel/README.md

 between your `LifeBots` management scripts and your `LifeBots` bots.
 The control panel communicates with your bots using the `LifeBots API` and an HTTP server listening to events.

+`LifeBots Control Panel` is compatible with `SmartBots TotalControl` scripts.
+Existing `SmartBots TotalControl` scripts can be modified, replacing the bot name and bot code with your `LifeBots` bot name and bot code, and used exactly as-is in `LifeBots Control Panel`.

 ## Table of Contents

 - [What is LifeBots](#what-is-lifebots)